 Have you been thinking what it would be like to learn to surf?
-Here are 5 things that will happen when you make the leap—and why we think this should be the year you do it!
+Here are 5 things that will happen when you make the leap! (psst—make sure to enter our giveaway for the chance to win a trip!)

 “Why did you get into surfing?” was a question I was asked recently and it took a second for me to actually collect my thoughts.